 U.S. Naval Academy Drum & Bugle Corps

-Flashing swords, brass buttons and drum rolls of a spring parade are just some of the many traditions that have marked over 150 years at the United States Naval Academy in Annapolis.
-Strains of ‘Anchors Aweigh‘ and similar numbers played by the Naval Academy's Drum and Bugle Corps set the cadence for Brigade of Midshipmen then - just as they do today.
+Flashing swords, brass buttons and drum rolls of a spring parade are just some of the many traditions that have marked 175 years at the United States Naval Academy in Annapolis.
+Strains of ‘Anchors Aweigh‘ and similar numbers played by the Naval Academy's Drum and Bugle Corps set the cadence for the Brigade of Midshipmen then - just as they do today.

-The Navy D&B is currently compiling a database of former members, with the hope of hosting alumni events.
-With sufficient interest, we hope to host alumni reunions and tailgaters, as well as notify alumni when the corps is performing nearby.
-If you marched with the Naval Academy Drum & Bugle Corps, please email the following information to the corps director, Mr. Jeff Weir.
+The Navy D&B is currently compiling a database of former members, with the hope of hosting alumni eventsand notifying alumni when the corps is performing nearby.
+If you marched with the Naval Academy Drum & Bugle Corps, please email the following information to the corps director, Dr. Matthew Halligan.

 We are also always looking for photos and memorabilia from previous years!
 Please do not hesitate to send us your favorites!

-Mr. Rich DeCapio - Assistant Director / Percussion Caption Head
+Dr. Matthew Halligan - Corps Director and Percussion Caption Head

 Mr. Todd Clontz - Brass Instructor